One of the longest cold-air outbreaks in decades is about to get even colder, with record temps as far south as Florida

 The period from last weekend into next week could end up being the longest freezing stretch in Philadelphia in nearly 65 years.

-The city is forecast to remain at or below freezing (32 degrees) for 12 full days — into next week — which would be the longest since 1961’s 15-day streak.
+The city is forecast to remain at or below freezing (32 degrees) for up to 12 full days — into next week — which would be the longest since 1961’s 15-day streak.
+Even a 10-day streak would be the longest since 1989.

 Farther down the Interstate-95 corridor, it could be the longest freezing stretch in Washington, DC, in more than three decades.
 Forecasts show DC at- or below-freezing for nine consecutive days, ending early next week.
 That would be the longest stretch since a 10-day cold blast in December 1989.